xpeppers/go-to-live-kata/README.md

    2.1 This project works on Ubuntu Linux 14.04 x64

-   2.2 This is a django project and you can install the packages via requirements (`pip install -r requirements.txt`) For any other issues or question you will have to ask to the developers.
+   2.2 This is a django project and you can install the packages via requirements (`pip install -r requirements.txt`)

-   In this case please ask to us without problems :)
+   For any other issues or question you will have to ask to the developers.
+In this case please ask without problems :)

 3. When you finished it should be possible to deploy everywhere with some acceptable changes.